 The first dairy goat that we raised on our farm was a sweet little Alpine named Charlotte.

 Charlotte was such an easy milker and an amazing companion animal for our kids (of the human & goat variety).
 She was already in milk when we purchased her so we were able to collect from her right away!
 Her milk was turned into caramel (delicious!), cheese, soap, bath bombs, lip balms, and more!
-We now have four pregnant does that are due within the next month so after the babies are weaned we can make these products all over again and I just can’t wait!
+Our small goat herd now has four pregnant does that are due within the next month so after the babies are weaned we can make these products all over again and I just can’t wait!

-Keeping a dairy goat’s udder clean & moisturized is vital to a healthy/happy mama, healthy babies, & a quality product.
-It is a great practice to use an oil or balm on the udder for hydration and protection…Many goat owners use whatever balm is offered at their local farm store (and that works fine), but did you know that you can make your own bag balm at home using a blend of oils, Shea Butter, Beeswax, and Essential oils??
+Keeping a dairy goat’s udder clean & moisturized is vital to a healthy/happy mama, healthy babies, and a quality product.
+It is a great practice to use an oil or balm on the udder for hydration and protection…Many goat owners use whatever balm is offered at their local farm store (and that works fine), but did you know that you can make your own bag balm at home?

 These ingredients work together to moisturize, protect, soften, & clean the udder + it smells great!!